-This notebook series includes two different design styles, based on specification, that vary slightly in appearance.
+This notebook series includes designs, based on specification, that may also vary slightly in appearance.
 Note that though your computer may look slightly different from that pictured throughout this manual, all ports, jacks (other than those indicated in the specification) and general functions are the same for all the design styles (see Appendix D for further details).